Island Bay Presbyterian Congregation seeks to take the way of Jesus into the wider community in a range of ways.

 “Keep Calm and Have a Cuppa”

 This is for residents of Granville Flats.
 Every Monday at 3pm, meet in the community room for a relaxed cup of coffee or tea with our community Minister Bruce.
+It is the basis of a wide range of pastoral support.
+We help people reduce their smoking and related costs through assisting the transition to vaporisers.
+We build friendship and engage in advocacy.

 The Free Lunch